aravinths479/Data-Loom/README.md

 # Data Loom - Google Drive Clone

 Data Loom is a full-fledged cloud storage application that replicates the functionality of Google Drive.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and incorporating AWS services, the project follows a microservices architecture for enhanced scalability and efficient data management.
+Built using nodeJs and MySQl (MySQL, Express.js, React.js, Node.js) and incorporating AWS services, the project follows a microservices architecture for enhanced scalability and efficient data management.

 ## Features